Program: Case Management

 - Ability to speak and write in a clear, logical and grammatical manner in formal and informal situations.

 - Ability to be flexible in meeting scheduling needs.
+Ability to work on agency holidays, as required.

 - Ability to maintain confidentiality of client information and appropriate boundaries.